San Marcos Growers LogoSan Marcos Growers

 Encephalartos lebomboensis (Piet Retief Cycad) - A medium to large relatively fast growing cycad with single or multiple 1 foot thick stems which over time (many years) can grow to 13 feet long, often procumbent and topped with a crown of 40 to 60 inch long stiff and outwardly arching pinnate leaves with 7 inch long by inch wide lanceolate leaflets held at a right angle to the central rachis that are a dark glossy green color on the upper surface, lighter colored below and have sharp teeth well-spaced along the margins and with the leaf bases having numerous reduced leaf spines below the first leaflets.
 It will often form suckers from the base and occasionally will have offsets on the trunks.
 Male plants produce single or rarely a pair of narrow cylindrical 16 to 18 inch long cones and females cones are about the same length but more barrel shaped.
 Plant in full sun to light shade in a well well drained soil.
 It can withstand light frost but may be damaged by heavy frosts.
 This is a popular plant in cultivation because it is smaller than some of the other green South African Cycads such as Encephartos natalensis and Encephartos altensteinii.
 This species was first described in 1949 by Dr Inez Verdoorn with its center of distribution in the Lebombo Mountains from northern KwaZulu-Natal through Swaziland and north into Mpumalanga and plants from these different habitats are slightly different.
 Our plants are the form from from Mananga, Mpumalanga.
 Plants from the central part of the this range were also renamed Encephartos senticosus in 1995 by Dr Piet Vorster based mainly on differences in their cones scales and E. senticosus producing multiple cones, while E. lebomboensis has mostly solitary cones.
 A dam project on the Pongola River in the 1970s resulted in many plants being rescued prior to habitat flooding and these entered the nursery trade as Encephalartos lebomboensis, but were actually Encephartos senticosus.
 Encephalartos lebomboensis is listed on the IUCN Red List of Threatened Species as being "Endangered" because of its over-exploitation and the degradation of its habitat due to the encroachment of agricultural land and is listed in Appendix I of the Convention on International Trade in Endangered Species (CITES).
 Our plants are from nursery grown seedlings.

-This information about Encephalartos lebomboensis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Encephalartos lebomboensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]